tfeb/tfeb-lisp-hax/README.md

 Finally note that calls to `slog` are completely legal but will do nothing outside the dynamic extent of a `logging` macro[^20], but `slog-to` will work quite happily and will write log entries.
 This includes when given pathname arguments: it is perfectly legal to write code which just calls `(slog-to "/my/file.log" "a message")`.
 See below on file handling.

+Note that destinations which correspond to files (pathnames and strings) are opened by `logging`, with any needed directories being created and so on.
+This means that if those files *can't* be opened then you'll get an error immediately, rather than on the first call to `slog`.

 ### File handling
 For log destinations which correspond to files, `slog` goes to some lengths to try and avoid open streams leaking away and to make sure there is a single stream open to each log file.
 This is not as simple as it looks as `slog-to` can take a destination argument which is a filename, so that users don't have to write a mass of code which handles streams, and there's no constraint that `slog-to` must be called within the dynamic extent of a `logging` form.

-Behind the scenes there is a map between absolute pathnames and the corresponding streams.
-Both `logging` and `slog-to` convert any destinations which look like pathnames to absolute pathnames if they are not already and store them in this map.
-There are then functions and a macro which handle this map for you.
+Behind the scenes there is a stack of log file objects which know both their true pathnames (from `truename`), as well as the corresponding stream if they're open, thus providing a map between truenames and streams.
+When given destinations which are file designators both `logging` and `slog-to` will first probe files to see if they exist, and use the corresponding  true name (or the pathname if the file is not found) to find or create suitable entries in this map.
+There are then a number of utilities to deal with this map.

-**`closing-opened-log-files`** is a macro which establishes a saved state of the map of files to streams.
+**`closing-opened-log-files`** is a macro which establishes a saved state of the map between true names and streams.
 On exit it will close any log file streams added to the map within its dynamic extent (using `unwind-protect` in the obvious way) and restore the saved state (this is all done using special variables in the obvious way so is thread-safe).
 So for instance

 ```lisp
 (closing-opened-log-files ()